 We are not really sure about the fibreglass tree.
 At the very least it serves as an amusing conversation piece:

-More clipped shapes help to blend the cold flint walls to the garden.Time has run out for us but we have yet to visit the Parkland walk and Arboretum.
+More clipped shapes help to blend the cold flint walls to the garden.Time has run out for us today and we have yet to visit the Parkland walk and Arboretum.